Point Plotter | Cartesian & Polar Point Grapher

 Points in Oblique Cartesian Coordinate System

 One of the most interesting features of our point grapher is the ability to rotate the axes.
-The standard Cartesian coordinate system, typically referred to as the rectangular coordinate system, employs two perpendicular axes.
+The standard Cartesian coordinate system, typically referred to as the rectangular coordinate system, employs two perpendicular axes, one horizontal, the other vertical.
 By rotating these axes, we create a Cartesian coordinate system where the axes intersect at any angle.
-This is known as an oblique Cartesian coordinate system, distinct from its rectangular counterpart.
+This is known as an oblique Cartesian coordinate system or parallelogrammic Cartesian coordinate system, distinct from its rectangular counterpart.

-Our graphing tool uniquely allows exploration of how points appear in this generalized Cartesian coordinate system, which we term the oblique Cartesian coordinate system or simply the oblique coordinate system.
+Our graphing tool allows unique exploration of how point graphs appear in this generalized Cartesian coordinate system, which we term the oblique Cartesian coordinate system or simply the oblique coordinate system or parallelogrammic coordinate system, due to the parallelograms formed by grid lines, which are parallel to coressponding axes.

-While many texts use "Cartesian" and "rectangular" coordinate systems interchangeably, both typically refer to the rectangular Cartesian coordinate system with perpendicular axes.
+While many texts use "Cartesian" and "rectangular" coordinate systems interchangeably, both typically refer to the rectangular Cartesian coordinate system, which is characterized by perpendicular axes.
 To differentiate it from the oblique Cartesian coordinate system we introduce, we use the full term rectangular Cartesian coordinate system.

 Given the novelty of this feature in our software and the lack of specific online resources for oblique coordinate systems, we categorize an oblique coordinate system as a specialized type of Cartesian coordinate system.
 To distinguish it from the rectangular Cartesian coordinate system, we have coined the term oblique Cartesian coordinate system.

-By accommodating oblique axes, our grapher offers fresh perspectives for data visualization and analysis, particularly in fields like physics, engineering, and geometry where non-orthogonal coordinate systems can streamline complex problems.
+By accommodating oblique axes, our point plotter offers fresh perspectives for data visualization and analysis, particularly in fields like physics, engineering, and geometry, and for development of game apps, where non-orthogonal coordinate systems can streamline complex problems.

 Points in Oblique Polar Coordinate System

 In the standard polar coordinate system, the polar axis is drawn horizontally.
-However, our polar points plotter allows you to position it at any angle and orientation by rotating the axis.
+However, our polar point plotter allows you to position it at any angle and orientation by rotating the polar axis.
 This enables you to plot any set of points in an oblique polar coordinate system.

 Insert on the bottom of multi-input panel: